 They have long, curved claws which allow them to grip a tree branch and hang on even while sleeping.
 They use their lips, which are very hard, to crop the leaves.
 Continually growing and self-sharpening, their teeth grind their food.
 They may use their teeth to nip at a predator.

-Sloths of South America have short flat heads, short snouts and tiny ears.
-See these photos.
+Sloths of South America have short flat heads, short snouts, and tiny ears.
 Besides the number of forefeet toes, there are these differences between two-toed and three-toed sloths:

 - Two-toed sloths have six or seven vertebra